ckampfe/journal/README.md

 # journal

-A thing to focus on the writing and not the reading.
-The anti-Roam, the anti-Obsidian.
+A thing to focus on the writing, not the reading.
+The anti-Obsidian, the anti-Roam.

 ## It looks like this